How Much Does An Expungement Cost

 Half The Legal Fee To Petition The Court

 Once you have obtained your Certificate of Eligibility we can then proceed to petition the court.
 This is when the final legal fee is due.
 At that point your case is ready to go before the court.
-We must file a proper petition, affidavits, and an order that complies with the statute and the rules.
-Once filed it is a waiting game.
+Once we file it we must make sure no agency objects to your petition and if so address those objections at a hearing.

 Is An Expungement Worth The Cost